NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 4. If data annotation is planned:
 * Decide on an annotation level, approach (manual/semi-automatic/automatic), and tool.
 * Define the required input/output formats and their structure.
-* Prepare tag sets/schemas and the guidelines.
+* Prepare tagsets/schemas and annotation guidelines.
+Those should be shared along with your research.
 * Identify annotation efforts required (How many annotators?
 Experts vs crowdworkes?).
-* Decide on Inter Annotator Agreement (IAA) measures.
+* Decide on which Inter Annotator Agreement (IAA) measure(s) to use in order to validate your annotation process.

 ### Code, Models, and Software
 --------------------------------------------------------------------------------------------